isaac-sim/IsaacLab/docs/source/deployment/cluster.rst

 .. code:: bash

-    ./docker/container.sh push [profile]
+    ./docker/cluster/cluster_interface.sh push [profile]

 This command will create a singularity image under ``docker/exports`` directory and upload it to the defined location on the cluster.
+It requires that you have previously built the image with the ``container.py`` interface.
 Be aware that creating the singularity image can take a while.
 ``[profile]`` is an optional argument that specifies the container profile to be used.
 If no profile is specified, the default profile ``base`` will be used.